 Most online businesses start out as a one-person operation.
 At the beginning, the founder is the salesperson, project manager, accountant and expert all rolled into one.
-It’s exhilarating, but after a while most of us realise that we need some extra hands.
+It’s exhilarating, but after a while most of us realize that we need some extra hands.

 As the business grows, one of the earliest functions many founders decide to outsource is financial management.
 It’s understandable — this can be a complex area that requires a lot of attention, and sometimes a level of expertise that is not realistic for the founder to develop themselves.